ArielUW/IMLLA-FinalProject/README.md

 * 133 out of 250 (53%) type 1 targets were non-identical to the gold-standard counterparts.
 However, many of the non-identical tagets still contained valid attempts and neutralisation (as evidenced by high precision and the qualitative analysis).
 Oftentimes the differences were minor (as evidenced by low mean standardized Levensthein distances) and/or beyond the scope of the main interest of the study (as evidenced by high precision), or even fully attributable to mistakes in the dataset (as laid out in the qualitative analysis).

-* The extremely high precision value (98.3%) is explained by the fact that our model did not attempt to rephrase type 0 sentences (i.e., the ones that did not contain human-related or job-related terms).
+* The perfect precision value (100%) is explained by the fact that our model did not attempt to rephrase type 0 sentences (i.e., the ones that did not contain human-related or job-related terms).
+It might also be explained by the relatively low diversity of the dataset – with more varied inputs, it remains to be seen if it would continue performing perfectly.

-* However, the relatively low recall value (47.2%) means that many of the job titles were not changed to their personative equivalent.
+* The very high recall value (89.2%) means that the model performed well in terms of identifying the items requiring change.
+However, this measure does not take into account whether the solution was well done – just that an attempt was made.
 It can be hypothesised that the model performed best with higher-frequency job titles and more regular adjectives (i.e. the terms where the personative adjective is a common adjective describing the profession, e.g. żołnierz > osoba żołnierska).
-However, it did not generalize well to previously unseen or rare items.
-It is likely that performance could be improved with a larger and more varied dataset, with a larger representation of diverse low-frequency job titles.
+However, with previously unseen or rare items, it typically identified the spot where changes were needed, but it was not always successful at coming up with a plausible solution.
+It is likely that performance could be improved with a larger and more varied dataset, with a larger representation of diverse low-frequency job titles, and also a larger representation of feminine job titles, as these tended to be the 'no attempt made' rows.

 ### Qualitative analysis of errors in type 1 examples